 Now that summers here, the school holidays have also made an appearance.
 It can sometimes be difficult to know how to keep the kids busy over the summer.
-However, you don’t want to risk not organising anything as by the end of the holidays you’ll be pulling your hair out.
-Thinking of things to do doesn’t always have to involve going out and about it can also include just as much time indoors, sometimes people get caught up on the fact they think they should be taking their kids out all day every day whereas time at home can be just as valuable.
+However, you don’t want to risk not organising anything.
+By the end of the holidays, you’ll be pulling your hair out.
+Thinking of things to do doesn’t always have to involve going out and about.
+It can also include just as much time indoors.
+Sometimes people get caught up on the assumption they think they should be taking their kids out all day every day.
+Time at home can be just as valuable!

 Ways You Can Keep The Kids Busy This Summer

-If you’re struggling to think of some ideas to do with the kids this summer, have a look below for some inspiration of both days in and days out:
+Are you struggling to think of some ideas to do with the kids this summer?
+Have a look below for some inspiration of both days in and days out:

 There is definitely a huge array of activities you can get the kids involved with on days out.
 Especially in the summer months when the weather is perfect.
 You don’t always want to be cooped up at home and a day out is the way to solve this.
 Have a look here at some of the days out you could arrange this summer: